 The RAY Fellowship Program looks for applicants that demonstrate:

 - Passion and capacity to exercise leadership and respond to social and environmental challenges

 - Willingness to actively contribute to the Program and take advantage of its benefits

-- Commitment to the values of diversity, equity, and inclusion within the environmental and social change fields
+- Commitment to the values of diversity, equity, and inclusion within the environmental or clean energy and social change fields

 - The ability and desire to remain an active member of the RAY Fellowship community and network after the conclusion of the year-long Fellowship

 - Eagerness to connect with and learn from others